blueOkiris/dylan-script/docs/langstuff.md

  - For instance, comments will be C-like

  - This document is not comprehensive, but instead a place for me to work out ideas, so take it with a grain of salt.

+ - Also, commas and semi-colons and whitespace and stuff aren't needed because (hopefully) my lexer and parser will be good enough